Skip to Content

 Can you make it ahead of time and how do you store it?

-This curry is delicious served as soon as it’s made, but the leftovers the next day are delicious as the flavors have even more time to develop.
-Let the curry cool to room temperature before transferring to an airtight container.
-Keep in the curry fridge for up to 4 days or be freeze it up to three months.
+This curry is delicious when freshly made.
+It tastes even better the next day because the flavors have had time to blend.
+Let the curry cool to room temperature before transferring it to an airtight container.
+Keep in the curry fridge for up to four days or freeze it for up to three months.

 Reheat on the stovetop on a medium heat, stirring occasionally until heated through.
 Take care to only reheat the chicken once.